MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/certs-missing-after-device-update.md

    > [!NOTE]
    > If the image has an install.esd file instead of an install.wim file, use the [**Dism /Export-Image**](https://docs.microsoft.com/windows-hardware/manufacture/desktop/dism-image-management-command-line-options-s14#export-image) command to convert the .esd file to a .wim file.

-1. Go to [Windows 10 update history](https://support.microsoft.com/help/4581839/windows-10-update-history) and look upd the correct LCU number for your system version.
+1. Go to [Windows 10 update history](https://support.microsoft.com/help/4581839/windows-10-update-history) and look up the correct LCU number for your system version.

 1. Go to [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/Home.aspx), and then download the LCU.